-Each chapter has text, graphic materials, and examples.
-As you plan your workload, be sure that you give yourself enough time to
+As you plan your reading, be sure that you give yourself enough time to

-Homework is not merely useful, it is essential for mastering the concepts of a physics course.
+Homework is not merely useful, it is essential for mastering the concepts of any science course.
 Just as we test theories by applying them to experimental situations, you test your understanding by applying it to specific situations.
 You will know whether you understand a concept if you can use it to solve a "real-world" problem, and when you can teach it to someone else.

-We use both techniques in this course.
-You will be assigned both word-essay questions and calculation problems for each chat session.
-You should work all of these.
-You will also be asked to post the answer to at least one question and one calculation problem to the Moodle course page.
-This is your opportunity to explain to your fellow students what you know.
-You will need to show your calculations and explain them in your posted answer.
-This is your opportunity to help to your fellow students understand a particular situation or problem-solving method.
+You will also be asked to post the answer for at least one question or essay topic to a Moodle forum shared by your fellow students for discussion.
+If the question involves calculation, you will need to show your calculations and explain them in your posted answer.
+This is your opportunity to explain to your fellow students what you know — to teach the idea to someone else.

 Your reading assignment will be on both the Moodle and the Schedule page, along with links to my Web lecture and study notes for the assignment.
-You are expected to do any online exercises, videos, and tutorials assoicated with the reading that are mentioned in the homework page or weblecture.
+You are expected to do any online exercises, watch any videos, and complete any tutorials assoicated with the reading that are assigned in the homework page or weblecture.
 Questions based on this material may be included in your mastery exercises, individually-assigned problems, or quizzes.